TABLE OF CONTENTS

-The Web Portal is available in ManagementStudio 2025.14.x.y and later.
-It provides a highly versatile webpage builder hosted within ManagementStudio.
-Typical use-cases:
+The Web Portal, available in ManagementStudio 2025.14.x.y and later, is a flexible webpage builder hosted within ManagementStudio.
+It allows organisations to create customised online experiences for end-users and project teams.

-- Project Team portal with dashboards and reports
+- Project team portals with dashboards and reports

 Wrapper

-Wrappers define a global look and feel of the web pages hosted in the Portal.
-Wrappers provide a banner area and navigation bar with dropdown menus, and various other options such as whether the page is can be accessed anonymously or requires authentication.
+A Wrapper defines the global look and feel of all web pages hosted in the Portal.
+Wrappers provide a banner area, navigation bar with dropdown menus, and additional configuration options such as authentication requirements and access control.

 - Portal Pages